The Word From The Trenches Archives | From the Trenches World Report

-We will be able to post archives for new The Word From The Trenches broadcasts soon.
-Hopefully before the end of the week
+We have been able to post all of the Word From The Trenches broadcasts from last week (except for Monday) to our archives page: TWFTT Archivles

+We will be posting all of the Word From The Trenches broadcast going forward.

 -Henry